 Foreign currency transactions are translated into the relevant functional currency using the exchange rates prevailing on the dates of the transactions.
 At each consolidated statement of financial position date, monetary items denominated in foreign currencies are translated into the functional currency at the exchange rate on the statements of consolidated financial position date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are translated into the functional currency at the exchange rate on the date when the fair value was measured.
 Non-monetary items that are measured based on historical cost in a foreign currency are translated at the exchange rate at the date of the transaction.
-Foreign currency differences are generally recognized in the consolidated statement of (loss) income and comprehensive (loss) income.
+Foreign currency differences are generally recognized in the statements of consolidated loss and comprehensive loss.